nitin-singla/terraform-jul23/labs/variables1.md

 ---

-2. Which one of the below is not a valid data type in terraform?
+2. Which one of the below is not a valid data type in `terraform`?
 * set
 * map
 * tuple